Performance improvements for object-map

 The "object_map_update" OSD class method has a some low-hanging improvements that can be made to increase the performance of object-map updates:

-1) the std::vector BitVector uses for the bitset data is zeroed before it's contents are replaced with the bitset data read from the object-map object.
+1) the std::vector BitVector used for the bitset data is zeroed before it's contents are replaced with the bitset data read from the object-map object.
 This is a huge unnecessary CPU hit for larger object-maps.

 2) the entire footer is read into memory even though only 4 bytes might be changed for an updated CRC.
 For large RBD images, this could be up to 16KiB of data in the worst-case scenario.